Gene Therapy Shows Promise For Hemophilia, But Could Be Most Expensive U.S. Drug Ever

 Several other experimental forms of gene therapy are also showing promise for hemophilia, including another type of the condition, known as hemophilia B.

 So far, nearly 150 patients have been treated with BioMarin's gene therapy as part of a larger study, and the results continue to be encouraging, according to the company.
-Some patients having been followed for as long as three years.
+Some patients having been followed for as long as four years.

 "For a good fraction of these people, they don't have to even think about having hemophilia anymore," says Henry Fuchs, president of research and development at BioMarin.